Do Go On - 206 - Dungeons and Dragons

 No, they only had like six numbers at a time.

-but when their son, they knew their son was into them,
+His parents knew little about role-playing games, but when their son, they knew their son was into them,

 and when he disappeared, they came to the conclusion that that's why.
-His family

-hired a private investigator to look for him.
-So the family are out there blaming D&D,
+His family hired a private investigator to look for him.

-had gone into hiding, and the utility tunnels underneath the university during an episode of self-harm."
+depression and drug addiction and had gone into hiding and the utility tunnels underneath the

-This led this to be dubbed the steam tunnel incident.
+university during an episode of self-harm end quote this led this to be dubbed the steam tunnel incident

-The case inspired the apparently terrible made-for-TV movie Maze's and Monsters, which
+the case inspired the apparently terrible made-for-TV movie mazes and monsters which

-hallucinating that he's been turned into a monster.
+after hallucinating that he's been turned into a monster.

-So it doesn't quite seem like that's what happened.
+Which doesn't quite seem like that's what happened.

-And people are like, oh my god, this game's evil.
+oh my God, this game's evil.

 That's a powerful board game.